LeVieuxSinge/TemplateNuxtProject/template/setup/README.md

 ## Getting Ready

-> **This section is for users who don't have the prequesite.
+> **This section is for users who don't have the prerequesite.
 Please skip ahead if you do.**

 - [ ] Install [Git](https://git-scm.com/)
 - [ ] Install a Git GUI